 Ensures that the Student Activities Office and the Vice President of Student Affairs have proper electronic paperwork completed two weeks prior to an activity through the “Create Event” feature within their organization page on RiverLife.
 The Director of Student Development and the Vice President of Student Affairs MUST review College-sponsored activities before they are approved and you can move forward to hold the event.

+Track attendance at all events and activities on RiverLife.

 Travels with the organization to chaperone trips, conferences and competitions to ensure that College policies and procedures are followed throughout the trip and ensures that the organization adheres to the specific arrangements indicated on the approved event form.

 Ensures that students travel to and from trips, conferences and competitions in the College’s designated vehicle.
 Any exceptions must be discussed and approved by the Vice President of Student Affairs prior to the event.

-Retains copies of all paperwork submitted by the organization to the Student Activities Office.

 Ensures that the organization is represented at all Campus Coalition Government meetings, held every other Wednesday of the month at 12:30 p.m. by the organization CCG representative or alternate representative.

 Benefits of Being an Advisor